mghanii/golang-vs-csharp/README.md

 #### Go: interface

-- Used to group related sets of methods.
+📝 Used to group related sets of methods.</br>
-- Interfaces are implemented implicitly.
+📝 Interfaces are implemented implicitly.</br>
-- If a type implements a method with name and signature defined in an interface, then that type implements that interface.
+📝 If a type implements a method with name and signature defined in an interface, then that type implements that interface.

 ```go
 package main